Pope Gregory I: Early life

 Gregory was born into a wealthy noble Roman family with close connections to the church.
 His father, Gordianus, a patrician who served as a senator and for a time was the Prefect of the City of Rome, also held the position of Regionarius in the church, though nothing further is known about that position.
 Gregory's mother, Silvia, was well-born, and had a married sister, Pateria, in Sicily.
-His mother and two paternal aunts are honored by Catholic and Orthodox churches as saints.
-Gregory's great-great-grandfather had been Pope Felix III, the nominee of the Gothic king, Theodoric.
+His mother and two paternal aunts, Trasilla and Emiliana, are honored by Catholic and Orthodox churches as saints.
+Gregory's great-great-grandfather had been Pope Felix III.
 Gregory's election to the throne of St. Peter made his family the most distinguished clerical dynasty of the period.

-The family owned and resided in a villa suburbana on the Caelian Hill, fronting the same street (now the Via di San Gregorio) as the former palaces of the Roman emperors on the Palatine Hill opposite.
+The family owned and resided in a villa suburbana on the Clivus Scauri on the Caelian Hill, (now the Via di San Gregorio).
+It branched from the road having the former palaces of the Roman emperors on the Palatine Hill opposite.
 The north of the street runs into the Colosseum; the south, the Circus Maximus.
 In Gregory's day the ancient buildings were in ruins and were privately owned.
 Villas covered the area.
 Gregory's family also owned working estates in Sicily and around Rome.
-Gregory later had portraits done in fresco in their former home on the Caelian and these were described 300 years later by John the Deacon.
+Gregory later had portraits of his parents frescoed in their former home on the Caelian and these were described 300 years later by John the Deacon.
 Gordianus was tall with a long face and light eyes.
 He wore a beard.
 Silvia was tall, had a round face, blue eyes and a cheerful look.
 They had another son whose name and fate are unknown.

 Gregory was born into a period of upheaval in Italy.
-From 542 the so-called Plague of Justinian swept through the provinces of the empire, including Italy.
+From 542 the Plague of Justinian swept through the provinces of the empire, including Italy.
 The plague caused famine, panic, and sometimes rioting.
 In some parts of the country, over a third of the population was wiped out or destroyed, with heavy spiritual and emotional effects on the people of the empire.
 Politically, although the Western Roman Empire had long since vanished in favor of the Gothic kings of Italy, during the 540s Italy was gradually retaken from the Goths by Justinian I, emperor of the Eastern Roman Empire ruling from Constantinople.
 As the fighting was mainly in the north, the young Gregory probably saw little of it.
 Totila sacked and vacated Rome in 546, destroying most of its population, but in 549 he invited those who were still alive to return to the empty and ruined streets.
 It has been hypothesized that young Gregory and his parents retired during that intermission to their Sicilian estates, to return in 549.
 The war was over in Rome by 552, and a subsequent invasion of the Franks was defeated in 554.
-After that, there was peace in Italy, and the appearance of restoration, except that the central government now resided in Constantinople.